JK Electrical Upgrades Guide: Lighting, Power & Accessories

 | Switch panel systems | 4-8 | Switches, relays, fuses integrated | $200-500 |

 Where to mount: The most common location is inside the engine bay on the driver’s side fender well, or inside the cab behind the dash.
+For dedicated switch panel options, see our Best JK Aux Switches guide.

 Power Distribution Recommendations